su1nta/only-html-resume/README.md

-## Resume Website (HTML)
+## A Resume

-A simple, single-page resume website built with plain **HTML**.
+A backend developer's portfolio/resume, a single-page website built with plain **HTML**.
 It’s lightweight, fast, and easy to customize.

 [Live Link](https://sukanta.dev)